aihamhasan/aihamhasan/README.md

 ### Hi there 👋

-- 🔭 I’m a Software Engineer
-- 🌱 I’m currently learning Java, Blockchain Technology
-- 👯 I’m looking to collaborate on Open Source Projects
+I am a Bangalore based Software Engineer, currently working @Mindtree as Senior Software Engineer, designing and building advanced Backend Services, tools ✨.
+I love designing and building for the web.
+I currently work as Full Stack Java Developer and has Experience developing Mobile Applications using Flutter.
+My Area of Interest is Blockchain Space where i go through d/t web3 projects. 👯 I’m looking to collaborate on Open Source Projects.

 <!--
 **aihamhasan/aihamhasan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.